Short Modules for Teachers and Students

 The Art of Decisionmaking

-—an opportunity cost.
+In under 12 minutes, your students can complete this module which points to an important concept in economics—every choice we make has a cost—an opportunity cost.
 Some costs are small and relatively short-term.
 Others are significant.
 Recognizing the opportunity costs of your decisions can help you make more informed choices.
-This short course is designed to help you apply the idea of opportunity cost to the decisions you make.
+This short module is designed to help you apply the idea of opportunity cost to the decisions you make.

 Predicting Your Future